bang-equal/saw/README.md

 dotnet lambda deploy-serverless
 ```

-7. Now that the lambda function has been created, display a list of all functions and find the newly created function
+7. Now that the lambda function has been created, display a list of all functions and find the newly created function.
 ```
 aws lambda list-functions
 ```